noahdgarner/Scala_Spark_Udemy/README.md

 4. this syntax for a map movieNames += (fields(0).toInt -> fields(1))
 ###PopularSuperHeroes.scala
 1. First semi challenge I gave myself by implementing most without help
-2. LEarned about scala Option[] syntax, but didn't implement saw no need
+2. Learned about scala Option[] syntax, but didn't implement saw no need
 3. Utilized Broadcast variable with map data structure
 4. Realized .take(1) still returns an array so we needed to access data with take(1)(0)._1
-5. Realized .first is much easier to deal with after a sortBy for getting min or max data
+5. Realized .first is much easier to deal with after a sortBy for getting min or max data, implements take for us
 ###Degrees of Separation (1st Serious Spark Program)
 1. Learned about the mutable array syntax for Scala, and converting to immutable with .toArray syntax
 2. Graphx lib: he says we can do this section of the class with Graphx library a lot more efficiently, way less code, but he wants us to start with bare bones, "first principles" so to speak